hueitan/javascript-sdk-design/README.md

 </script>
 ```

-Target on the modern browser, you can use `async`.
+The `async` syntax is used when targetting on the modern browsers.

 ```html
 <script async src="http://<DOMAIN>.com/sdk.js"></script>